Key Takeaways

 Using Secure Business Numbers

-Assigning official business WhatsApp accounts with verified numbers can help to prevent impersonation attempts which aim to target senior management and employees of the organizations.
+Assigning official business WhatsApp accounts with verified numbers can help prevent impersonation attempts targeting senior management and employees of the organization.

 Conclusion

-In 2025, attackers are using more sophisticated WhatsApp scams with the help of deepfakes, social engineering, and phishing attacks.
-Organizations need to adopt modern security awareness solutions like TSAT for multiple attack vector simulations and TLMS for interactive gamified awareness solutions.
+Organizations need to adopt modern security awareness solutions such as TSAT for multiple attack vector simulations and TLMS for interactive gamified awareness solutions.
+Training employees to recognize a WhatsApp scam message before they act on it is your most effective line of defense.

 Frequently Asked Questions (FAQs)